Anchalj2018/nlp_project/README.md

     │   ├── Results             <- Results related to modeling and preprocessing │   │   ├── eval_report     <- classification report and figures
     │   │   └── model_param     <- model files and other intermediate results
     │   │   └── prediction      <- csv iles of predictions for dev and test datasets
+    │   ├── readme_images       <- images for readme file
     │   ├── README.md           <-  README for this project.

 --------